Local election 2013: Ken Clarke brands UKIP 'clowns'

 "I am glad they have found some candidates in the BNP because we don't want them.
 We are quite pleased.
 We don't want these people in the party," a UKIP spokesman said.

-He said the row showed the Conservative Party was "rattled" by UKIP, which is hoping to make significant gains in Tory heartlands on Thursday, but added: "This isn't scrutiny, it's smear."'Waifs and strays'
+He said the row showed the Conservative Party was "rattled" by UKIP, which is hoping to make significant gains in Tory heartlands on Thursday, but added: "This isn't scrutiny, it's smear."

 Asked on the BBC's Andrew Marr show about UKIP's claims, Transport Secretary Patrick McLaughlin said all candidates had to be scrutinised, but added: "I don't know anything about a smear campaign."